Lunes 14: Post Romanticismo y Modernismo.

 viernes 18: Termimaremos de leer “El cuento de la guerra” para analizar la obra.

 Profesora Jazmín Avilez

-During this week, the students will work on developing the following fundamental skills of SOCCER: passing, dribbling, shooting and goalkeeping.
+ELEVENTH GRADE: During this week, the students will work on developing the following fundamental skills of Volleyball : serving, throwing and spike.
 Students will put this knowledge to test in games.

 Required Materials for Class: Tennis shoes, water bottle and appropriate clothing.

 Optional Materials for Class: Bug spray, hat and sunscreen.

 |PLEASE TAKE NOTE: To participate in class activities and receive full credit for the class, students need to wear appropriate clothing for P.E. class.

 |GOALS: We will use the word RESPECT to set the main goals for the year.

 Right to Learn – Every child has this right to be educated!